zgq346712481/cucumber/gherkin-react/README.md

 There is an `App` that renders a navigation pane and a search bar for Gherkin documents, and a document pane where the current Gherkin document is rendered.

-There is also a `GherkinDocument` component, which is designed to render juse a single document.
+There is also a `GherkinDocument` component, which is designed to render just a single document.
-Finally there is a `ScenarioList` component, which will render a list of scenarios.
-This component is particularly useful for rendering relevant scenarios in 3rd-party tools, such as JIRA, Confluence and various issue trackers that support plugins.

 Gherkin-React is configured with a message provider, which will stream cucumber messages to the component, which will update accordingly.
 Internally this uses Redux, but this is opaque to the users of the component.